AtechPro/atechpro_kelaud_komputing/readme.md

 Back in the Network Management Class, We being taught to learn about SNMP that practical. well now i already found the proper SNMP but i run at docker

 > ...tak patut tak patut, belum masyuk lagi

+## Chapter 5 : IT Tools, The cheat way to go with

+I should know the apps back in the day, but you know its not too late to know or not too earlier